ismaelguimaraes/backend-typescript-typeorm-express/README.md

     An enterprise resource planning and management application that allows the company to control from its users to their financial flow.
 </h4>

-## Technologies
+## :computer: Technologies

-This project was developed with the following technologies
+This project was developed with the following technologies.

 |                                                                                                  |          |
 | ------------------------------------------------------------------------------------------------ | :------: |